smaddis/smad-deploy-azure/docs/SETUP.md

 ## 1. Create separate resource group

-Create separate resource group for databases.
+Create separate resource group for storing data.
 Be sure to use the same workspace as when deploying the main service stack

 ```
 $ terraform apply ./01_storage_rg